-Last week we shared the Discotech clutch bag and heard from a couple of you that loved that pattern and recommended another that was similar, using these same handles.
-This was the original bag pattern we found to use these oval metal handles, the Turning Japanese Bag, that no doubt inspired all the others you see popping up now.
+Previously we shared the Discotech clutch bag and heard from a couple of you that loved that pattern and recommended another that was similar, using these same handles.
+This was the original bag pattern we found to use these oval metal handles, the Turning Japanese Bag, that no doubt inspired all the others that you see popping up since.

 If you are looking for a quick and easy bag-sewing project, this is ideal.
 The use of metal handles in this bag means there is no need for fiddly zippers or closures, but the bag still looks super cute and just like something you could have bought in a nice store.

 If you don’t like the handles, you can achieve the same look simply by following the cut out from the pattern piece and binding those edges with a bias binding tape instead.